Global-Health-Engineering/arduino-opc-portable-and-sationary/img/README.md

 # img

-This directory contains images of electronic circuits, photographs of manufactured casings, and complete assemblies.
+This directory contains images of for the various README and instruction files.